-- There is no truth to the idea that the U.S. Government requires cosmetic testing to be performed on animals.
+- There is no truth to the idea that the U.S. Government requires cosmetic testing on animals.

-- It’s not just rats that are being used in product testing.
-Rabbits, mice, birds, amphibians, as well as dogs and cats, are all tested on.
+- It’s not just rats used in product testing.
+Rabbits, mice, birds, amphibians, as well as dogs and cats, can all be test subjects.